jeremyqzt/CvsPy/docs/01-Why.md

 ## The speed tradeoff

-As programming languages evolved, so too has the debugging tools and paradigms.
-Newer paradigms allows us to abstract complex models while newer and more powerful tools allows for deeper inspection into the state of a executing program.
-This, undoubtedly, improved development speed and the developer experience - but this gain isn't free, it is bundled with a rather significant performance penalty.
+As programming languages evolved, so too has the debugging tools and modelling paradigms.

+Newer paradigms allows us to imagine programs in a intuitive sense and the task became modelling the world rather than issuing sequential commands to a machine.
+I would say one of the results from this evolution is [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
+This format of programming lets us model the world as individual objects and allows use to think about `what a object can do` rather than `what the code must do`.
+This is great because programmers can do less mental gymnastics to get the end result they're after (With less bugs too).

+Concurrently, the tooling for programmers have also become more and more powerful - The goal for any tool is to give a full snapshot of the program's inner state.
+This can tell the debugger exactly what has gone wrong.
+For the most part, this has been accomplished, we have the likes of `gdb` and `breakpoints` that can pause execution and give us exactly what we're looking for.

+This is all great because programmers can do less mental gymnastics to get the end result they're after!
+But there is always a tradeoff - I think, in this case, the trade off is speed.

 [Here are some benchmarks for the curious.](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python3-gcc.html).